duleorlovic/blog/_posts/2016-10-28-adminlte-free-template-on-rails.markdown

 ~~~

 We will use `starter.html` for initial layout.
-If do not use turbolinks you can link assets in your
+If you do not use turbolinks you can link assets in your
 `vendor/assets/bower_components/` and precompile them in
 `config/initializers/assets.rb` with `Rails.application.config.assets.precompile
 << /AdminLTE\/.*/`